 The Parking Services office is a self-supporting enterprise.
 All revenues collected through permit sales, visitor fees and parking tickets stay in the department to help defray the cost of current maintenance projects, building of new parking facilities, salaries of staff and to make payments on the bonds associated with previously built parking structures.

 I have a parking permit but I am leaving the University.
 Can I transfer the permit to another person?

 NO, due to the demand for parking permits, it is the best and fairest policy to offer that permit to an individuals on any wait lists.
-Also, permits are associated with specific license plate numbers, and if the permit does not match the license plate, the permit may be considered stolen and any vehicle displaying the permit may be towed at owner's expense.
+Also, permits are associated with specific license plate numbers, and if the permit does not match the license plate, the permit may be considered stolen and any vehicle displaying the permit may be ticketed and towed at owner's expense.

 I have a night class or a job off of campus and don’t want to walk to my car alone at night.
 What can I do?

 Call the University Police at (920) 424-1212 and request a Safe Walk with Community Services Officers.
 They are available to escort you from 7 p.m. to 2:30 a.m.
 Sunday through Wednesday and 9 p.m. to 4 a.m.
 Thursday through Saturday.
 For more information on Safe Walk, please visit the University Police website.

 I will be using the Halsey computer lab after midnight.
 Where can I park?